Kana00/Coronavirus_simulation/README.md

 Simulation of coronavirus covid-19

-People in:
+People in :
-- White: are normal
+- `White` are normal
-- Red: are infected with the strain
+- `Red` are infected with the strain
-- Green: are immune after 1 day of simulation
+- `Green` are immune after 1 day of simulation
-- Violet: died after fighting the strain.
+- `Violet` died after fighting the strain.

 The graph below shows the progress of the pandemic in competition with the advancement of population immunity.